coreos/coreos-cloudinit/Documentation/cloud-config.md

 - **name**: String representing unit's name.
 Required.
 - **runtime**: Boolean indicating whether or not to persist the unit across reboots.
 This is analagous to the `--runtime` argument to `systemd enable`.
 Default value is false.
+- **enable**: Boolean indicating whether or not to handle the [Install] section of the unit file.
+This is similar to running `systemctl enable <name>`.
+Default value is false.
 - **content**: Plaintext string representing entire unit file.
 If no value is provided, the unit is assumed to exist already.
 - **command**: Command to execute on unit: start, stop, reload, restart, try-restart, reload-or-restart, reload-or-try-restart.
 Default value is restart.